WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Experiments

-\paragraph{Platform and Parameters} The proposed WCCNet has extended the framework of YOLOX\cite{ge2021yolox} in PyTorch.
-It is important to note that the framework of WCCNet is compatible with all one-stage detection networks.
-We utilize NVIDIA RTX 3090 for training, and employ a series of GPUs for testing, as shown in Table \ref{Tab.
+The proposed WCCNet has extended the framework of YOLOX \cite{ge2021yolox} in PyTorch.
+We utilize NVIDIA RTX 3090 GPUs for training, and employ a series of GPUs for testing, as shown in Table \ref{Tab.
 KAIST}.
-WCCNet is trained from scratch by Stochastic Gradient Descent (SGD) for 80 epochs with an initial learning rate of 0.001, a weight decay of 0.02, and a batch size of 12.
-Other hyperparameters follow YOLOX if not mentioned.
 For preprocessing, RGB images and infrared images are all resized to $640\times 640$ before being input to network.
-Besides, Mosaic\cite{bochkovskiy2020yolov4} and MixUp\cite{zhang2018mixup} are adopted as data augmentation methods for the first three quarters of training epochs.
 For post-processing, the threshold of Non-Maximum Suppression (NMS) is $0.65$, and the threshold for confidence score of positive targets is set to $0.01$.
+We split training process into two stages, namely pretraining and supervised training.